Qulliq Energy: Iqaluit Hydroelectric Project

 In 2005, Quilliq Energy initiated a study of potential sites near Iqaluit for the development of a hydroelectric power station.
 Two sites, Jaynes Inlet and Armshow South, were selected as the most cost-effective and viable solutions after comprehensive research.
 The Jaynes Inlet site (63°15′48″N 68°15′52″W) would be the site of a 12.5 MW hydroelectric dam that is expected to meet Iqaluit's current energy demand.
 The Armshow South site (63°33′04″N 68°55′40″W) would be the site of a 7.3 MW hydroelectric dam that would be developed when additional capacity is needed.

 However, Quilliq Energy does not have an adequate revenue surplus or borrowing ability in order to fund the project on its own, especially as 13 of the existing 25 diesel-fired power stations across the territory are in need of replacement.
 As a result, the hydroelectric project was shelved indefinitely in 2014.

 Other Renewable Energy Projects

 In numerous communities across the Canadian north, renewable energy projects using solar panels, wind turbines, and hydroelectric power plants are being pursued.

 The option of extending a transmission line to Manitoba would enable hydroelectricity from Manitoba Hydro to be used in the Kivalliq region of Nunavut.

 Photovoltaic solar power is particularly attractive due to its absence of structural-mechanical complexity.
 Given the very long days of summer, in some communities the installation of such panels can enable diesel gensets to be turned off for multiple hours at a time.
 Additionally, Nunavut is also pursuing independent power production in the form of solar panels on schools, healthcare facilities, and municipal buildings.

+In 2023, a wind turbine was installed in the community of Sanikiluaq, making it the first in the territory to generate renewable energy without reliance on diesel plants when "system conditions permit."
+It is expected to go online by late 2024.